pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 ![Diagrams showing the fixed 102 degree rotation offset between the IMU and scene camera coordinate systems.](./imu-scene_camera_offset-black.png)

 We can use data from the IMU to transform gaze in scene camera coordinates to world coordinates.
 We proceed by building a `transform_scene_to_imu` function that handles the rotation between the two coordinate systems.
 It also accepts a `translation_in_imu` keyword argument to specify if points should be shifted in the IMU system.
 This will be relevant when converting 3D eyestate to world coordinates.

-- ***Rob note:*** Keep this next bit if we decide to use homogeneous coordinates:

-We implement the rotation and translation as [a single affine transformation](https://en.wikipedia.org/wiki/Affine_transformation):

 ```python